 A geothermal heat pump is one of the most eco-friendly methods available.
 It does not involve combustion of fossil fuels for heating.
 No pollution is associated with ground source heating.
 This makes it an excellent green method for use in house warming and heating needs.

 The energy harnessed from the ground is free, which makes geothermal heating a viable option.
 It is more economical to use than heat pumps fueled by electricity or natural gas.
 Besides, the energy is constantly available and there is no danger of supplies being depleted.

 Geothermal heating is a boost for eco-friendly energy utilization.
-A ground source heat pump is a clean, comfortable and convenient system for home use.
-No toxic gas emissions, soot, smoke or large fuel tanks are involved.
+A ground source heat pump is a clean, comfortable, and convenient system for home use.
+No toxic gas emissions, soot, smoke, or large fuel tanks are involved.
 This boosts its eco-friendly ratings.
 It is also a low-maintenance system as it does not need regular servicing.
 This helps to contain running costs.

 The system is also multi-functional.
 Besides warming and cooling the house, the system can also heat household water.

 For a geothermal heating system to work efficiently, good insulation is vital.
 Where insulation is poor, frequently in old houses, the system’s efficiency is compromised.
 Correcting unsatisfactory insulation can be a costly undertaking.
-This may well turn out to be a deterrent to installation of a ground source heating system.
+This may well turn out to be a deterrent to the installation of a ground source heating system.

 Running costs and maintenance may be minimal.
 However, installation is a costly affair.
 Set-up costs exceed those associated with air-source systems by far.
 However, energy savings over time may well balance the initial costs.